jbkunst/highcharter/README.md

 [![downloads](http://cranlogs.r-pkg.org/badges/highcharter)](http://www.r-pkg.org/pkg/highcharter)

 **highcharter is in active development**.
-So there functions in the package can be renamed, modified , or deleted.
+The functions in the package can be renamed, modified , or deleted.
 I will ensure have the minimum impact.

 ## Why highcharter?